 Bake them up.

 As they bake the condensed milk goes all thick and gooey and takes on a sweet caramel flavour and consistency.
 The sharp cranberries help to balance out this sweetness perfectly.
 The hardest part of making these white chocolate gooey fresh cranberry bars is, having to wait for them to fully cool down.
 And you really do need them to be cold to cut them up, if they are still warm then they are a nightmare to cut up.
 They will still taste delicious, but they won’t hold their shape so well.
-But then again if you don’t need to photograph them like I did, dig in!
+But then again if you don’t need to photograph them as I did, dig in!

 Fresh cranberries are best for this recipe, they will sweeten slightly and go all lovely and jammy as they bake.
 And as I said their slight tartness cuts right through all the sweetness balancing out these bars perfectly.
 They can be a little messy to eat, so a fork is recommended.
 But you know what?
 I have also just eaten these straight from the fridge with no problems.